-Working with National Governing Bodies (NGBs), UK Sport seeks to ensure that the UK is able to contribute to the development and governance of international sport via the building of relationships with International Federations and other key international sporting organisations.
+Working primarily with Olympic and Paralympic National Governing Bodies (NGBs), UK Sport seeks to ensure that the UK contributes to the development and governance of international sport through the building of relationships with International Federations and other key international sporting organisations.
 It is these international governing bodies that decide:

 - The disciplines and sports held as part of sport events

 - Permitted equipment and classification (for disability events)